Supreme Court set to take up all-or-nothing abortion fight | Times Leader

 Chief Justice John Roberts might find the more incremental approach appealing if he can persuade a majority of the court to go along.
 Since Roberts became chief justice in 2005, the court has moved in smaller steps on some issues, even when it appeared there was only a binary choice.

-It took two cases for the court to rip out the heart of the that curbed potentially discriminatory voting laws in states with a history of discrimination.
+It took two cases for the court to rip out the heart of the federal Voting Rights Act that curbed potentially discriminatory voting laws in states with a history of discrimination.

 In the area of organized labor, the court moved through a series of cases that chipped away at public sector unions’ power.